benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB09-03.png)

 A constraint on a multivalued property is expressed over the number of values (integer) for which a given value-constraint is satisfied: First, (_cmp_op expr1_) is evaluated for each value.
-Then, a second constraint is evaluated over the number of values that satisfies the value-constraint.
+Then, a second constraint is evaluated over the number of values that satisfy the value-constraint.

 '_< expr2_' and '_≤ expr2_' are not used.
 To avoid ambiguity - either '_in [0 .. expr2]_' or '_in [1 .. expr2]_' should be used. '≠ expr' is satisfied only if _> 0_.